 Information Literacy Intensive experiences in other courses will require assignments, course work or tutorials on finding information using advanced, discipline-specific research methods and resources (both print and electronic).
 At least one assignment will be a significant discipline-specific research project that requires students to find, evaluate, cite and use information presented in diverse formats from multiple sources, and to integrate this information within a single product (whether textual, visual or digital).
 Students will be introduced to the complexities and vagaries of the literature of the discipline.
-Students will be expected to demonstrate familiarity with the core information resources, develop appropriate research strategies.
+Students will be expected to demonstrate familiarity with the core information resources within the discipline and, using critical thinking skills and techniques for assessing-evaluating information sources, develop appropriate research strategies.
 How the research strategies used in the discipline relate to those of other disciplines will also be considered, along with issues of copyright, intellectual property and the ethical use of information.